Bekannte Fehler und Probleme

 There are .DS_Store files everywhere!
 Has TinkerTool destroyed my system?

 No and yes.
-Although Mac OS X does not support a feature to disable font smoothing generally, you can use the simple trick to set a very high size limit for the smoothing of fonts.
+Although the operating system does not support a feature to disable font smoothing generally, you can use the simple trick to set a very high size limit for the smoothing of fonts.
 If you set the limit to 144 points, basically all fonts in the user interface will no longer be smoothed.

 Why can't I disable font smoothing for the standard font of the Mac OS X user interface?

-Can I use TinkerTool to let Mac OS X create files with less strict permission settings (applies to Tiger only)?
+Can I use TinkerTool to let Mac OS X create files with less strict permission settings?